River Wey Woodside Farm

 - Night fishing is permitted, but consideration must be shown to the residents of the farm and noise must be kept to a minimum.

-- Members can fly fish from 1st April to the 14th March inclusive.
+- Members can fly fish from 1st April to the 14th March inclusive for any species.

 The eighteen month old fish were delivered from the Environment Agency’s Calverton fish farm near to Nottingham.
 The fish, which were counted into oxygenated transport tanks, are part of a consignment of 15,000 juvenile fish which have been stocked at different locations in Thames Region this autumn.